accorddeveloper/MIGS-payment-gateway-MVC5/README.md

 .91 - Error communicating with Bank (Response Code 6)

-** So to test an approved Mastercard you would enter details as below: **
+**So to test an approved Mastercard you would enter details as below:**

 card number = 5123456789012346

 expiry date = 0517 (MMYY)

-purchase amount=$1.00
+purchase amount= $1.00

-** And to test an insufficient funds Mastercard response you would enter details as below: **
+**And to test an insufficient funds Mastercard response you would enter details as below:**

 card number = 5123456789012346

 expiry date = 0517 (MMYY)

-purchase amount=$1.51
+purchase amount= $1.51

 ### Credits: